Use Mini-Lessons to Launch STEM Projects

 Anne Jolly

-Anne Jolly began her career as a lab scientist, caught the science teaching bug, and was recognized as an Alabama Teacher of the Year during her years as a middle grades science teacher.
+Anne Jolly began her career as a lab scientist, caught the science teaching bug, and was recognized as an Alabama Teacher of the Year during her time as a middle grades science teacher.
 From 2007-2014 Anne was part of an NSF-funded team that developed middle grades STEM curriculum modules and teacher PD materials for the Mobile Area Education Foundation's Engaging Youth through Engineering initiative.
 In 2020-2021 Anne teamed to develop a middle school STEM workforce curriculum for Flight Works Alabama.
-Her book STEM By Design: Strategies & Activities for Grades 4-8 is published by Routledge/MiddleWeb.
+Her book STEM By Design: Tools and Strategies to Help Students in Grades 4-8 Solve Real World Problems is published by Routledge/MiddleWeb.

 You may also like...